 The SmartLegalForms.com Network is the first and only law firm directory on the Internet created exclusively for law firms offering "unbundled" legal services.
 All of the firms are "virtual law firms" because they have the capability of working with you via the Internet.
 Because the "unbundled legal services" and "virtual law firm" concept is so new, our law firm network does not yet cover all 50 states.
 However, the number of firms embracing these concepts is growing monthly.
-If a law firm is not listed for your state, please contact us, and we'll let you know if one is coming soon.

 Yes.
 When you connect with a law firm listed in the SmartLegalForms.com Network, you deal with that law firm directly.
 You also work with a lawyer who is a member of the State Bar and is licensed to practice law in your state.
 You become a client of that law firm and will have access to your own, secure "client space" within the law firm's Web site.
 Here you can access all of the law firm's online legal services, communicate with your attorney, and enjoy the convenience and cost-savings of using a virtual law firm.
 You will accept what is known as a "Limited Services Agreement" specifying the scope of the client-attorney relationship and outlining the legal services you are purchasing.
 An attorney-client relationship will be established with all of the protections that the relationship affords, including confidentiality, a conflicts-of-interest check, and attorney responsibility for providing you with the proper legal advice.